ZAHawout/GIPHY-JS/README.md

 # Project Description

 This project is a meme generator that displays displays GIFs based on what the user enters into the search bar.
-The project pulls the memes from Giphy.com.
+The project pulls the GIFs from Giphy.com.

 # Site Functionality